-- the possibility of forming links to aspects of the FOS that are relevant to the dissertation topic. - The task demonstrates a review and critique of research methods with the possibility of forming links to aspects of the FOS that are relevant to the dissertation topic. - The task uses an atypical approach, but should be given special consideration as related towards completion of the dissertation and/or exploration of the dissertation topic as relevant (works of art, cultural artifacts, or computational models may all be examples of atypical tasks that may be relevant and vital to demonstrating breadth and depth of knowledge).
+- The task demonstrates a review and critique of concepts, theories and issues in the FOS with the possibility of forming links to aspects of the FOS that are relevant to the dissertation topic. - The task demonstrates a review and critique of research methods with the possibility of forming links to aspects of the FOS that are relevant to the dissertation topic. - The task uses an atypical approach, but should be given special consideration as related towards completion of the dissertation and/or exploration of the dissertation topic as relevant (works of art, cultural artifacts, or computational models may all be examples of atypical tasks that may be relevant and vital to demonstrating breadth and depth of knowledge).